 At the Rex Lumber Company, we are able to provide custom sealing, priming, staining and topcoat finishes to almost all types of mouldings using our spray finishing line.
 Many expert finishers recommend that the best time to apply finish to wood is immediately after machining when it is clean and dry in a temperature and humidity-controlled environment.
+We wholeheartedly agree and have been priming in our vacuum coater since 1995.
+Our spray finishing line has been delivering superior quality since 2008.

 We Work to Your Specifications

-Like all of our other value-added operations we work to your specifications to meet your needs.
+Like all of our other value-added operations, we work to your specifications to meet your needs.
 Most mouldings that pass through the finishing line are sanded using our wide belt sander and/or our profile sander prior to having finish applied.
 Exceptions to this general rule include some interior and exterior paint grade mouldings that are being primed or perhaps even a flat topcoat and stain and clear coat that is being used in a lower end application by the end user.

-While we provide custom finishing, the finish on the first and last piece of any given run will be consistent.
+When we provide custom finishing, the finish on the first and last piece of any given run will be consistent.
 A moulding that has a multiple step finish will have to pass through the finishing line multiple times.
 An example of this process is a Hard Maple Casing to be sealed and have two coats of clear pre-catalyzed lacquer topcoat on the exposed faces.
 The first step is to sand the exposed faces of the mouldings.
 The second step is to seal all four sides; this will require two passes through the finisher.
 The first pass will apply sealer to the back of the moulding then, after drying, the moulding it is put back through the finisher to apply sealer to the exposed faces.
 After drying the moulding will be sent through the profile sanders, but instead of sanding to remove knife marks, the moulding is sanded with buffing wheels to smooth out the sealer.
 The next step puts the moulding back through the finisher, this time the first coat of Pre-Cat Lacquer is applied, and the moulding is allowed to dry.
 At this point, depending on our customers’ specifications, the moulding may be buffed again before the final topcoat, or it may just receive the final topcoat.

 Any Finish You Want